-Gardens bloom early and long in the "Garden City," a moniker given to Victoria for its temperate, sub-Mediterranean climate that rarely sees the mercury rise past 30℃ or drop below freezing.
+Gardens bloom early and long in the "Garden City," a moniker given to Victoria for its temperate, sub-Mediterranean climate that rarely rises past 30 C or drops below freezing.

-Oh, and by the way, 30℃ is 86℉.
-If you are going to move to Canada, you better learn your metric.Continue to 8 of 8 below.
+Oh, and by the way, 30 C is 86 F. If you are moving to Canada, you better learn your metric.Continue to 8 of 8 below.

 08 of 08